distributed-ledger-technology/web3/README.md

 The detailed documentation can be found [here](https://web3js.readthedocs.io/).
 In case you need to use nodejs instead of deno, check the [web3 npm library](https://www.npmjs.com/package/web3).
 Some of you might also use the [ethers library](https://www.npmjs.com/package/ethers) as an alternative.

-In some months from now (writing this early 2022) it might be possible just to import such dependencies via https://www.skypack.dev.
+In some months from now (writing this early 2022) it might be possible to just import such dependencies via [skypack.dev](https://www.skypack.dev).

 ## Usage Example